AndyDune/ArrayContainer/README.md

 $result == true;
 ```

-### Create inger array with values not in sequence
+### Create integer array with values not in sequence

 There is an array with integer values we have.
 Values are mixed, not in order and can be duplicated.
 We can receive array with values witch were skipped.